turingschool/front-end-curriculum/lessons/module-1/css-2.md

 * Take their own notes
 * Ask clarifying questions
-* Brainstorm/record any depth questions that the researcher isn't able to answer
+* Brainstorm/record any depth questions the researcher is not able to answer
 * Make sure to WATCH THE CLOCK :alarm_clock: so you each have a good set of notes, understandings, and questions by the end of the session

 ## :innocent: :cupid: :dizzy: BREAK (8 min) :innocent: :cupid: :dizzy: